-Combining these insights, we identified three primary functional profiles: cultural, lunchbreak, and recreational.
-To determine the names for the clusters and to understand how people use these parks, we analyzed Flickr image tags associated with each park.
-Tags with higher relative importance highlighted thematic differences among clusters—such as natural and urban features for Lunchbreak parks, arts and festivals for cultural parks, and lower-density, french-oriented tags for recreational parks.
-This approach allowed us to assign meaningful names reflecting the functional identities of park clusters based on the distinct tag patterns of images shared within them (methodology details on \autoref{subsubsec:clusters_flickr}).
+We identified three primary functional park profiles; to determine the names for the clusters and to understand how people use these parks, we analyzed Flickr image tags associated with each park to assign meaningful names that reflect the functional identities of clusters (details in the Supplementary Information).
+Tags with higher relative importance highlight thematic differences among clusters—such as natural and urban features for Lunchbreak parks, arts and festivals for Cultural parks, and lower-density, French-oriented tags for Recreational parks.

 \textit{Recreational parks} (in blue) are in the suburban areas of Paris, known as the \emph{Banlieue}.
 These areas include separate cities in the departments of Hauts-de-Seine, Seine-Saint-Denis, and Val-de-Marne.
 According to the 2017 census, 68\% of the people living in metropolitan Paris reside in these less densely populated, mostly residential zones.
 Examples of parks in this group include Parc départemental de la Fosse-Maussoin and Domaine départemental de la Vallée-aux-Loups.
-Parks in this group had the lowest traffic use compared with other parks and the rest of the city: 57\% less median traffic than the city's median.
-In contrast, the median traffic at parks in the other two clusters was close to the city's overall level: lunchbreak parks had only 8\% less traffic, while cultural parks had 3\% more.
+Parks in this group have the lowest traffic use compared with other parks and the rest of the city: 57\% less median traffic than the city's median.
+In contrast, the median traffic at parks in the other two clusters is close to the city's overall level: Lunchbreak parks have only 8\% less traffic, while Cultural parks have 3\% more.